30 Things To Do Near Tokyo: The Best Day-Trips & Getaways From The Capital

 24 / TOYAMA (VIA THE TATEYAMA-KUROBE ALPINE ROUTE) / April to November

 As discussed above, the Tateyama-Kurobe Alpine Route can be undertaken as a day-trip from Tokyo by ascending and descending on the Nagano-side of the mountain range*.
-Perfectly enjoyable as a day-trip, it is however a long day when coming from Tokyo therefore we recommend enjoying the Alpine Route on a multi-day visit, allowing you to traverse the entire route and descend on the Toyama-side of the North Alps.
+Perfectly enjoyable as a day-trip, it is however a long day when coming from Tokyo.
+We have another tour that departs from the other side of the Tateyama-Kurobe Alpine Route, which is the Toyama side.

-Starting from Ogizawa Station on the Nagano-side, mountain transports carry you up to Murodo Station from where you can walk under the immense Snow Walls (at their most grand from mid-April to June) or walk the leisurely trails that span-out from the station (June to November), including a more serious hike to the summit of Tateyama – one of Japan’s three sacred mountains.
-Staying atop Tateyama at one of several hotels around Murodo Station is a great way to experience one of Japan’s most beautiful alpine landscapes and renowned starscape at night before heading down the Toyama-side of the mountain to Tateyama Station, from where it’s quick onward journey to Toyama.
+Starting from Toyama Station, mountain transports carry you up to Murodo Station from where you can walk under the immense Snow Walls (at their most grand from mid-April to June) or walk the leisurely trails that span-out from the station (June to November), including a more serious hike to the summit of Tateyama – one of Japan’s three sacred mountains.

 Located near the coast and fertile fishing grounds of Toyama Bay, the city and region is best known for its seafood – considered some of the best in Japan – which is best enjoyed at coastal markets or one of the city’s many fine restaurants.
 Visitor’s to Toyama will discover a pleasant and modern city, often overlooked by international visitors but rewarding for anyone who stays and a convenient launching point from where to explore the region.